salesforcecli/plugin-packaging/messages/packaging.md

-# created-last-days-description

-created in the last specified number of days (starting at 00:00:00 of first day to now; 0 for today)

-# created-last-days-description-long
+# flags.created-last-days.summary

-Filters the list based on the specified maximum number of days since the request was created (starting at 00:00:00 of first day to now; 0 for today).
+Number of days since the request was created, starting at 00:00:00 of first day to now.
+Use 0 for today.

-# modified-last-days-description

-list items modified in the specified last number of days (starting at 00:00:00 of first day to now; 0 for today)

-# modified-last-days-description-long
+# flags.modified-last-days.summary

-Lists the items modified in the specified last number of days, starting at 00:00:00 of first day to now.
+Number of days since the items were modified, starting at 00:00:00 of first day to now.
 Use 0 for today.